Trupti23112/trading-bot/README.md

 ---

+---
 ## Demo

-A screen recording demonstrating the bot's functionality is included in this repository.
+A screen recording demonstrating the successful execution of the Binance Futures Trading Bot is included in this repository.

-The demo shows:
+The demo showcases:

 - Running the bot from the command line
-- Placing a market order on Binance Testnet
+- Placing market and limit orders on Binance Futures Testnet
-- Order validation and error handling
+- Input validation and error handling
-- Order summary output
+- Order summary and status output
 - Logging of transactions

 Video file: `demo.mp4`

----

 ## Disclaimer